frankshearar/Home/[Spec]-NuGet-Config-schema-changes-to-enable-repository-signatures.md

 Repository Certificate SubjectName will allow users to recognize certificates more easily as subject names are human readable.

 * Repository Certificate Fingerprint Algorithm -
-Repository Certificate Fingerprint Algorithm will allow us to calculate the hash algorithm used while claculating the certificate fingerprint.
+Repository Certificate Fingerprint Algorithm will allow us to calculate the hash algorithm used while calculating the certificate fingerprint.
 The algorithm should be one of the following -
   * `SHA256`
   * `SHA384`
   * `SHA512`